You are here

-The Office of Housing and Residential Life (OHRL) is grounded in its belief that every interaction provides an opportunity to educate.
+The Office of Housing and Residential Life (OHRL) believes that every interaction provides an opportunity to educate.
 In partnership with other campus offices, OHRL creates and facilitates residential communities that support and develop students’ personal, academic, and professional success.
 Wentworth accommodates over 1,900 students in multiple residence halls:

-Evans Way and Tudbury Halls are arranged in suites of 4 to 12 students.
+Evans Way and Tudbury Halls are a residential community for first year students arranged in suites of 4 to 12 students.
 Each suite has a central living room, one to two bathrooms, and two to four bedrooms.
 Evans Way also has a study room, exercise room, a game room, and a multi-purpose auditorium.
 Students living here are required to purchase the “A” meal plan

-Baker Hall is a traditional style residence hall.
+Baker Hall is a traditional style residence hall for first year students.
 The five floors in Baker Hall provide a community atmosphere with frequent opportunities to interact with other students.
 The building has community lounges for group studying or socializing.
 Students living here are required to purchase the “A” meal plan

 Edwards/Rodgers is an apartment complex housing upper class students in studio and one-bedroom apartments.
 Each apartment has a kitchen and dining area, bathroom, living room, and bedroom.
 (In the studios, the living and bedroom are one room.)
-Edwards/Rodgers also has a study room/game room, and an outdoor barbeque grill for student use.
-Student living here are required to purchase the “C” meal plan.
+Students living here are required to purchase the “C” meal plan.

 555 Huntington Avenue houses upper-class students in 4 to 9 person apartments with singles, doubles, and triples.
 All apartments have a kitchen area, bathroom, and bedrooms.
 Each floor above the second has a lounge/study area.
 Students living here are required to purchase the “C” meal plan.

-Each of the co-ed residence halls is staffed by a professional live-in Resident Director and a paraprofessional staff of undergraduate Resident Assistants responsible for maintaining a safe, welcoming, educational, and purposeful community focused on personal and social student development.
-If students have questions or concerns about their living situation they are encouraged to seek the help of a Resident Assistant or their Resident Director who oversee the residential areas.
+Each of the residence halls are coed and are staffed by a professional live-in Resident Director and a paraprofessional staff of undergraduate Resident Assistants responsible for maintaining a safe, welcoming, educational, and purposeful community focused on personal and social student development.
+If students have questions or concerns about their living situation they are encouraged to seek the help of a Resident Assistant or the Resident Director who oversee the residential areas.

-For more information, call 617-989-4160, email email@example.com, or visit the Housing and Residential Life Office located on the ground floor in the rear of the Evans Way residence hall.
+For more information, call 617-989-4160, email firstname.lastname@example.org, visit the Housing and Residential Life Office website http://www.wit.edu/reslife/, or visit our office located on the ground floor in Evans Way residence hall.